Community Supported Agriculture.

 The “Westford Community Garden” is just that!
 It was initiated in October 2014 and completed its first season in 2015.
 It continues to go strong and is growing!
 Stay tuned for how things are going in 2017, or drop us a line (by clicking on the little envelope at the top of the page) to fine out how to become a part of it!

 CSA|365 is the brainchild of Jess Anderson, who is a crusader in the local food movement and just looking for a way to share the love.

-Jess Anderson has been a resident of Westford for 18 years.
-She has recently taken a hiatus from her geriatric social work practice to stay home with her sons Ben (6) and Kai (4).
+Jess Anderson has been a resident of Westford for 23 years.
+She has recently taken a hiatus from her geriatric social work practice to stay home with her sons Ben (10) and Kai (8).
 When she’s not chasing her little guys around, Jess loves cooking local food, gardening, hanging out with her husband Glen, and playing music.
-Jess is a member of the Westford Community Garden Working Group, and Chairperson of the Westford Strawberry Festival.
+Jess helped to found the Westford Community Gardens, and is the former Chair of the Westford Strawberry Festival.

-As a busy mom, Jess has not had more than 2 consecutive hours of sleep for the past 7 years and hence her brain has gone a bit mushy.
+As a busy mom, Jess has not had more than 2 consecutive hours of sleep for the past decade and hence her brain has gone a bit mushy.
 Jess sincerely (and somewhat desperately) hopes this fact will somehow enhance the blogger/bloggee experience.

 Sarah Buck has been a resident of Chelmsford for 16 years.
 She was an elementary school teacher for 13 years until recently when she decided to change careers and become a chef.
 Sarah spends a good deal of time chasing children as well, she has two very active boys.
 When she gets a few moments to herself she enjoys cooking, reading and playing the piano.